shaneholloman/sachi/README.md

 # sachi

-Sachi is a series and movie TUI renamer made with [Textual](https://github.com/textualize/textual/) which aims to replace FileBot.
+Sachi is a TV Series and Movie TUI renamer made with [Textual](https://github.com/textualize/textual/).

 ## Getting Started